-In the Clark v.
-Rameker decision (2014), the Supreme Court determined that inherited IRAs are not "retirement funds" under federal bankruptcy law.
-This means that, unlike with retirement accounts, these assets are accessible by potential creditors.
-It's a situation that may have left many of your clients asking, "What does this mean for my estate planning strategies for my IRAs?"
+The Supreme Court’s 2014 ruling in Clark v.
+Rameker (2014) had a rippling effect on the financial planning industry and the way advisors address IRA beneficiary designations.
+The ruling determined that inherited IRAs are not “retirement funds” under federal bankruptcy law, which means that, unlike with retirement accounts, these assets are accessible by potential creditors.
+This precedent-setting decision continues to have a meaningful effect on estate planning strategies for IRAs.

-To help you answer this question, I'll discuss what impact this ruling may have on your clients' trust planning and IRAs, as well as how you can help your clients safeguard their assets and accomplish other estate planning objectives.
+To guide you through this area of asset protection planning, I’ll discuss the impact this ruling has had on trust planning and IRAs, as well as how you can help your clients safeguard their assets and accomplish other estate planning objectives.

 The Supreme Court found that inherited IRAs do not constitute protected retirement funds under federal bankruptcy law because the holder: